powersync-ja/powersync.dart/demos/local-only-todolist/README.md

 # PowerSync + Supabase Flutter Todo List App: Local-Only to Sync Mode Demo

-This demo app is an extension of the [Supabase Todo List App](../supabase-todolist/README.md) and demonstrates using the PowerSync Flutter client SDK to persist data locally without syncing, for users to use the app without having to register or sign in.
+This demo app is an extension of the [Supabase Todo List App](../supabase-todolist/README.md) and demonstrates using the PowerSync Flutter client SDK to persist data locally without syncing.
+This lets users use the app without having to register or sign in.
 It then demonstrates syncing this data to Supabase once the user registers at a later stage.

 The recommended flow through this demo is:
 1. Run the app in local-only mode and create data.
 Notice how data persists even when closing and reopening the app.